JoelEager/pyTanks.Player/readme.md

 logPrint("Did a thing", 2)
 ```

-The 2 is for the log level 2 which covers AI actions.
-However, nothing is stopping you from changing that.
+The 2 is for log level 2 which includes AI actions.
+However, nothing is stopping you from changing that if you want more flexibility in your logging.

 ---
 (For the other modules see the repos linked at the top of this readme.)